 12 Ways to Celebrate the First Day of Summer with Kids

-Celebrating the first day of summer is a tradition your children will remember all their lives.
+Celebrating the first day of summer is a tradition your children will always associate with the longer, warmer days of this season.
 If you’ve been looking for more ways to get your kids outside, the longer days of summer are the perfect opportunity!

 The summer solstice is the harbinger of hot afternoons, wild thunderstorms, and nights filled with fireflies.